-The water at the hostel/house is fine to brush your teeth.
-It is not recommended you drink water anywhere other than your house/hostel.
-Bottled water is best.
+The water at the hostel/house is fine!
+It is not recommended you drink water anywhere other than your house/hostel or resort restaurants.
 PLEASE BUY BOTTLED WATER FOR YOUR TEAM TO REFILL THEIR WATER BOTTLES while on the RV.
-The house will have water for you.
+The house will also have water for you.